-Coliving UK: research for Digital Nomads visiting UK in 2021 + Corona quarantine restriction updates
+Coliving UK: research for Digital Nomads visiting UK in 2021 + Corona restriction updates

-Each UK country has their own Corona lockdown rules for people working and staying in hotels, so check the current Gov corona rules for Scotland, Wales and Northern Ireland separately depending on where you are thinking of travelling to.
-The information in this post is relevant to coliving UK only and how the current Government rules for staying and working in hotels in England effects you when visiting England in Dec 2020 and early next year.
-This page is updated regularly so check back if you are thinking to visit the UK in spring as the rules will hopefully be different then.
+Each country that makes up the collective United Kingdom, have their own Corona lockdown rules for people working and staying in hotels – so check the official Government corona rules for Scotland, Wales and Northern Ireland separately depending on where you are thinking of travelling to.
+The information in this post is relevant to coliving UK only and how the current Government rules for staying and working in hotels in England effects you when visiting England in March 2021.
+This page is updated regularly so check back if you are thinking to visit the United Kingdom in spring as the rules will hopefully be different then.

-Updated on Dec 1st 2020.
-We jumped out; we jumped back in and now in a 3 Tier system.
-Keep up.
-This time co-working/co-living spaces in the UK can stay open as shown in the Gov link above: as long as a guest ” is staying for the purpose of work”.
-The fact you will stay a month means you will quarantine if not arriving from one of these countries and not be moving around and so we are assuming coworking coliving houses in the UK will be allowed to stay open all winter.
-Some coliving UK destinations, however, are closed as their guests are mainly tourists, which are not allowed to stay in Tier 3 and not Digital Nomads and so is best to do your research to see who is open before you book your flights.
+Updated on March 5th 2021.
+We jumped out; we jumped back in and now full lockdown till April when we slowly start to get back to normal.
+This time co-working/co-living spaces in the UK can stay open as shown in the Gov link above: as long as a guest ( that’s you) ‘is staying for the purpose of work’.
+The fact you will stay a month or more means you will quarantine if not arriving from one of these countries and not be moving around; so we are assuming coworking coliving houses in the UK will be allowed to stay open all winter.
+Some coliving UK destinations however are closed as their guests are mainly tourists, which are not allowed to stay.
+Digital Nomads are allowed to stay under the current lockdown rules, as they are working, so its best to do your research to see who is open before you book your flights.

 On selecting 1ts Dec to 31st Dec it does not give any prices other than “we are not available for these dates” It let me book from September earlier this year, you can see what they offer for a 4-week stay below.
 It’s best to email them to see if they are currently open under Tier 3.

-8-bed dorn for £411 for 4 weeks.
-Is more than Somewhere Different – £300 a month for you’re your own room, but it’s more like it and I assume includes the use of their coworking area.
+8-bed dorm for £411 for 4 weeks.
+Is more than Somewhere Different – £300 a month for you’re your own room, but it’s more like it away from London prices and includes the use of their coworking area.
 They have an update for staying post corona here.
-They are promoting families for now as they can all share one room so you want to remember to bring your noise-cancelling headphones with you.
+They are promoting families for now as they can all share one room so you might want to remember to bring your noise-cancelling headphones with you till the vaccine is rolled out.
+Here is a blog post from someone living in Manchester as Digital Nomad.

 These guys are up in Edinburgh in Scotland.
 You can get there in just under 5 hours from London’s Kings Cross by train. £99 a week for a shared dorm room. £300 a week for an apartment with your own bathroom.
 They mention they cater for Digital Nomads and that they focus on communal areas.
 There is no discount for longer stays however so if you book for 2 months that still £800 for a dorm bed.